hellerve/talks/security-meetup-berlin-august-2020/notes.md

 involved.
 I don’t want to dive too deeply into this but I’ll leave you with some papers that are very illuminating here in the end.
 What I do want to make clear is that this can lead to a similar class of bugs as in Go, where our program runs out of memory without actually needing all of it.
+And I want you to leave you with a quote by Neil Mitchell, because I found it to be very apt:
+"Pinpointing space leaks is a skill that takes practice and perseverance.
+Better tools could significantly simplify the process."
+And, as things always go, these better tools never really arrived, because noone cares about program correctness, not even Haskellers.
+The paper I quoted from is from 2013.
+Here’s how Neil Mitchell operates now: "Using the benchmark I observed a space leak.
+But the program is huge, and manual code inspection usually needs a 10 line code fragment to have a change.
+So I started modifying the program to do less, and continued until the program did as little as it could, but still leaked space.
+After I fixed a space leak, I zoomed out and saw if the space leak persisted, and then had another go."
+Does that sound awfully manual?
+It does to me.
+This is from a blog post from this year.
+If someone wants to make Haskell security much better, please write tooling for us!

-What’s the take-away here?
+Anyway, what’s the take-away here?
 If you have a runtime, you have to know it to hunt down your bugs.
 And it’s another level of complexity if your runtime is very complex.

-But let’s move away from DOS bugs for a while, and let’s talk about honest-to-god memory corruption bugs.
+But let’s move away from DOS bugs for now, and let’s talk about honest-to-god memory corruption bugs.
 To do that, we have to move away from the class of languages that use runtimes and garbage collection, because if they’re implemented properly—which they never are because we’re all human—they eliminate